MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 I haven't tested it, but I believe using battery holders instead of pre-tabbed batteries will similarly cause issues with trying to press the button in the middle of the cartridge.

+### Why not FRAM?

+This board is only suitable for using SRAM.
+One downside to SRAM, if you haven't figured it out yet, is that you need a battery to keep the SRAM powered on even when the game is turned off.
+So eventually the battery will die, and your save data is lost.
+Some people have used FRAM, or Ferroelectric RAM, to keep save data around even after the battery dies (specifically, the popular part that's used for FRAM carts is the FM18W08).
+But, using this FRAM chip has a handful of downsides, and the benefit of keeping save data after the battery dies *in my opinion* does not outweigh the cons, which are as follows:

+1) Quality, new stock, 5V tolerant FRAM is expensive ($12+ per part).
+2) Cheaper FRAM chips from eBay or Aliexpress are notoriously flaky (anecdotally, ~50% success rate).
+3) FM18W08 maxes out at 256K (which is restrictive for multicarts).
+4) FRAM memory access requires different chip select timing than SRAM, and the Game Boy expects SRAM, so it is not natively compatible with FRAM carts.
+The Gameboy Color specifically cannot (easily) be made to properly access FM18W08 chip.
+You *can* use an OR gate and add the CLK on the cart edge to try to achieve the necessary timing, but it only works (properly) for DMG/MGB/SGB, not the GBC.
+It usually *works* in practice for GBC, but it's technically a datasheet violation and can potentially cause issues in edge cases. <a href="https://github.com/Gekkio">(Thanks to gekkio for pointing this out!)</a>

+Brand new SRAM chips are ~$3, and having the SRAM footprint also allows you to use SRAM from an original cart if desired.
+You will *easily* get more than a decade of life running on a battery.
+You're already assembling this cartridge; you can dump the save and replace the battery before then!

+Note that this isn't to throw shade at any FRAM-based carts, but for me personally, it's more trouble than it's worth.

 ## Bill of Materials (BOM)

 | Reference Designators | Value/Part Number      | Package        | Description        | Source                                           |